-1.2.6 Entrance by qualification 'Institut de l'engagement' (admission to ICN Master Year 1 or 2)
+1.2.6 Entrance by qualification 'Institut de l'engagement' (for access to year 2 of the course)

 The 'Institut de l'Engagement' identifies, thanks to a demanding admission procedure, young people with high potential who have embarked on a mission of general interest and have demonstrated their sense of responsibility and initiative, their motivation, their desire to act.
 ICN Business School supports this initiative by opening an admission route 'Institut de l'Engagement' in the Programme Grande Ecole.